Wednesday, 30 October 2019

 Gallipoli

 Whilst we were in Puglia we made visits to the two main towns of the south, Lecce and Gallipoli.
 Lecce has both a Serie A football team and a reputation as the Florence of the south.
 This is superbly covered in the Never Ending Voyage travel guide.
 We spent several hours in the town during our journey to our Pajare in Specchia.
-Lecce is a busy university town, although most of the students and many school pupils were demonstrating in the historic centre for action on climate change.
-We were impressed by their commitment until we saw the plastic bags and bottles that had been disposed on the streets after the fast-food outlets had been scavenged.
+Lecce is a busy university town, although most of the students and many school pupils were demonstrating in the historic centre for Action on Climate Change.
+We were impressed by their commitment until we saw the plastic bags and bottles that had been disposed of on the streets after the fast-food outlets had been scavenged.
 The medieval town was contained within walls with a massive and impressively carved gateway.
-The Roman amphitheatre was being improved and surrounded by scaffolding but otherwise the town captivated us with its narrow streets, piazzas, churches and friendly ambience.
-There was little traffic within the centre, pedestrians ruled.
-Tourists, even at the end of the season, were being pursued by hawkers whose persistence in selling bags and clothing was distracting.
+The Roman amphitheatre was being improved and surrounded by scaffolding but otherwise, the town captivated us with its narrow streets, piazzas, churches and friendly ambience.
+There was little traffic within the centre, and pedestrians ruled.
+Even at the end of the season, tourists were being pursued by hawkers whose persistence in selling bags and clothing was distracting.

 LecceTriumphal Arch